realadammatthew/humbleberger/src/copy/why-some-jews-believe.md

 # Why Do Some Jewish People Believe in Yeshua Today?
-Fulfilling Israel’s Hope

 ## The Messiah’s Call Completes the Jewish Story